Frequently asked questions

 In any of these cases, we recommend events consider the use of pre-paid cellphones for purchase or rent.
 Check out Cellhire (in the US) or to buy pre-paid phones, consider any of the major carriers which offer pre-paid phone plans.
 For example, T-Mobile offers pre-paid plans.
 On the more sophisticated (and expensive end of things), you can rent or buy a few iPod Touches (with wi-fi) from a few vendors.
 There are even A/V companies who will rent iPads as well, which are becoming very popular for some events.

-Typically a vote will be displayed within 2-5 seconds.
-The delay depends on the voter's cellular carrier and how long it takes to route an SMS message to our SMS gateway, web servers, and finally on to live polls wherever they are being viewed.
+Typically a response will be displayed within 2-5 seconds.
+The delay depends on the participant's cellular carrier and how long it takes to route an SMS message to our SMS gateway, web servers, and finally on to live polls wherever they are being viewed.
 Poll Everywhere has handled very large events with thousands of responses, and multi-day polls with hundreds of thousands of responses.

-If you would ever like to know the average latency of a vote being received and displayed by Poll Everywhere, check out the status page: Status Page
+If you would ever like to know the average latency of a response being received and displayed by Poll Everywhere, check out the status page: Status Page

-Most of our users setup their polls to allow a person to participate only once.
-If that's the case, then generally you should purchase a plan with an "audience size" greater than the number of people that will vote.
-The "audience size" is the maximum number of votes that can be received by any given poll (the number of polls you can create is unlimited).
-We've handled much larger polls than shown on our plans page; just give us a call at +1 (800) 388-2039.
+Some of our plans are based primarily on the maximum number of responses allowed per poll.
+Most of our polls allow a person to participate only once, uness you choose to override the default.
+Generally you should purchase a plan with an "audience size" greater than the number of people that will respond.
+The "audience size" is the maximum number of responses that can be received by any given poll (the number of polls you can create is unlimited).

 The simple instructions are displayed on every Poll.
 It helps if you provide verbal cues to your audience during the first few polls.
 For live events, organizers can supplement the on-screen instructions with printed instructions in an event pamphlet.
 After the first poll, everyone usually gets the hang of it and you can present the next polls at a faster pace.
 We've created many helpful communication materials for you here.